 MAS and The Association of Banks are thus encouraging the use of Fit notes, a more sustainable option, during festive gifting to reduce the environmental impact of new notes issuance.
 Members of the public giving physical hong baos for LNY can play their part in protecting the environment by choosing to use Fit notes instead of new notes.

-Good-as-New (GAN) notes are notes which are issued only once during Lunar New Year (LNY), and deposited back to MAS shortly thereafter by the banks.
+GAN notes are notes which are issued only once during Lunar New Year (LNY), and deposited back to MAS shortly thereafter by the banks.
 These notes are processed twice by MAS to ensure that only good quality GAN notes are harvested and reissued for the next LNY.
 Thus, GAN notes are generally of better quality than Fit notes.

 However, Fit notes are a more sustainable option for physical gifting, as producing new notes in excess of circulation needs and the harvesting of GAN notes results in additional carbon footprint.
 While the quality of GAN notes is closer to new notes, GAN notes require an additional round of machine processing and thus generate additional carbon emissions.
 Fit notes are processed only once, thus a smaller carbon footprint is incurred in the processing.